Skip to Content

 Our Goal

 Your donation will support the student journalists of Urbana High School - MD.
-Your contribution will allow us to purchase equipment and cover our annual website hosting costs.
+Your contribution will allow us to purchase equipment as well as help us build up the program further and promote student journalism!

 More to Discover